moai-edu/static-site/README.md

-# Moaiedu Static Site
+# MoaiEdu Static Site

-This is the static site for Moaiedu.
+This is the static site for MoaiEdu.